 *Discloser: This post may contain affiliate links, meaning, I get a commission if you decide to make a purchase through one of my links, at no cost to you.

-Regardless of the size of your dog, it is probably clear to every dog owner that your pupper needs a certain amount of physical exercise on a daily basis.
+Regardless of your dog’s size, it’s probably clear for every dog owner that your pupper needs a certain amount of physical exercise on a daily basis.
 But how much is too much?
-If you are an outdoor loving person like me, you might have asked yourself this question before.
+And how long can a small dog actually hike?
+Can I take him to day long hikes?
+If you are an outdoor loving person like me, you might have asked yourself these questions before.

-To the surprise of a lot of people, even small breed dogs can join you on hikes, even multi-day ones.
+To many people’s surprise, hiking with a small dog is totally possible.
 If some precautions are taken, it is no problem for a small dog to hike for several hours per day.
-However, the trek should not be more than 5 or 6 hours per day.
+However, the trek should not be more than 5 or 6 hours in one day.

 Know your dog’s abilities

 Note: In general, there is no big difference between a small breed and a large breed dog.
 For large breed dogs you might have to consider joint problems so, your small breed dog might even be able to go on longer walks.

 Not every dog will be able or willing to come on hikes with you.
 To find out if your small dog is the hiker type, there are a few guidelines to follow:

 If your dog is under 1 year old, he’s not ready to go on longer treks or hikes, yet.
 As a rule of thumb, a puppy is allowed to walk 5 minutes per month of his age at a time until he’s about 1 year old (for small breed dogs).
 Until then your dog’s bones and joints are still relatively soft and longer walks can harm his health.
 If your doggo has just surpassed his first birthday, you still shouldn’t rush the hiking training.
 Start slowly with the preparation (see below) and when he is about 1.5 years old, it should be fine to go on a first full-day hike.

 If you want to learn more about how to prepare a puppy for hiking, check out my article about the 10 things you need to know before hiking with a puppy.